Shingles

 Shingles, also known as herpes zoster or zona, is a viral disease characterized by a painful skin rash with blisters in a localized area.
 Typically the rash occurs in a single, wide mark either on the left or right side of the body or face.
 Two to four days before the rash occurs, there may be tingling or local pain in the area.
 Other common symptoms are fever, headache, and tiredness.
-The rash usually heals within two to four weeks, but some people develop ongoing nerve pain which can last for months or years, a condition called postherpetic neuralgia (PHN).
+The rash usually heals within four weeks, but some people develop ongoing nerve pain which can last for months or years, a condition called postherpetic neuralgia (PHN).
 In those with poor immune function the rash may occur widely.
 If the rash involves the eye, vision loss may occur.

 Shingles is caused by the varicella zoster virus (VZV) that also causes chickenpox.
 In the case of chickenpox, also called varicella, the initial infection with the virus typically occurs during childhood or adolescence.
 Once the chickenpox has resolved, the virus can remain dormant (inactive) in human nerve cells (dorsal root ganglia or cranial nerves) for years or decades, after which it may reactivate and travel along nerve bodies to nerve endings in the skin, producing blisters.
 During an outbreak of shingles, exposure to the varicella virus found in shingles blisters can cause chickenpox in someone who has not yet had chickenpox, although that person will not suffer from shingles, at least on the first infection.
-How the virus remains dormant in nerve cells or subsequently re-activates is not well understood.
+How the virus subsequently re-activates is not well understood.